leginov/tflite-aws/README.md

-# tflite-aws
+# TensorFlow Lite for AWS
-TensorFlow Lite for AWS
+The package is compiled for amazonlinux with GLIBC version 2.26